Since You’ve Been Gone by Morgan Matson

 The list arrived after Sloane had been gone two weeks.

-This book embraced me like a hug until I was swamped, immersed in warmth and friendship.
+Since You’ve Been Gone embraced me like a hug until I was swamped, immersed in warmth and friendship.
 Feeling simultaneously blown away and totally absorbed, I flew through the book, devouring chunks until I reluctantly had to work or sleep.

 Rich, vibrant characters and scattered humour kept the story alive, while astutely placed flashbacks emphasised the changes the protagonist undergoes.